Keel Named President of Augusta University

 Under Keel’s leadership, GSU has launched the Allen E. Paulson College of Engineering and Information Technology and the Institute for Interdisciplinary STEM Education.
 GSU also manages the Herty Advanced Materials Development Center, which was transferred to the institution by the state of Georgia.

-He also serves on the board of directors of the Georgia Southern University Research and Service Foundation, board of trustees of the Georgia Southern University Foundation and board of directors of the Georgia Southern University Housing Foundation.
+He also serves on the board of directors of the Georgia Southern University Research and Service Foundation, the board of trustees of the Georgia Southern University Foundation and board of directors of the Georgia Southern University Housing Foundation.

 Civically, Keel serves as the chair of the board of directors of the American Board of Bioanalysis.
 Some of the other boards he serves on include the Scientific Advisory Board of the AAB Proficiency Testing Program, the Georgia Chamber of Commerce and the board of trustees of the East Georgia Regional Medical Center.